MaestroError/html-strings-affixer/README.md

 - Refactor app with Cobra package
 - Use log files to undo last changes in folder_to_scan from log_folder (for dry run)
 - add command: "watch" (for live updates) and "undo" (Undo last changes)
+- Make single executable/command (Bridge) for any platform

 #### Resources
 - [goreleaser](https://goreleaser.com/) +